akhasoft/Yakhont/README.md

 ```

 Here the Yakhont Weaver manipulates the Java bytecode just compiled, which makes possible
-to alternate classes implementation (e.g. add callbacks to Activities and Fragments)
+to alternate classes implementation (e.g. add / modify callbacks in Activities and Fragments)
 without changing their source code.

 **Note:** the Google "Jack and Jill" technology is not supporting bytecode manipulation